 - Mango Market: Choose from sandwiches, salads, snacks, sweet treats and more at this grab-and-go market located next to Kata's Kookaburra Cove.

-- Waterstone Grill: Chow down on burger, fish and chicken dishes, as well as some delicious desserts, at this grill located near the park entrance across from Kiwi Traders.
+- Waterstone Grill: Chow down on a burger or fish and chicken dishes, as well as some delicious desserts, at this grill located near the park entrance across from Kiwi Traders.

 - Ke-Re's Bar: Cool off with frozen favorites, prepared specialty cocktails and a wide range of beers, wines and seltzers at this bar located next to Riptide Race.